-Grade 4/5 in IGCSE English and Mathematics or equivalent.
+Entry Requirements Grade 4/5 in IGCSE English and Mathematics or equivalent.
+Where next?
 A business qualification prepares you for a degree or career in business, which may stretch across any sector or industry.
 Industries as diverse as banking, chemicals, utilities, fashion, health, grocery and construction all require managers with a clear understanding of systems, efficiency and operational issues.
 Opportunities exist in the private, public and voluntary sectors, both in the UK and overseas.

-All universities offer Business courses varying from Business Studies to Accounting to Business Management.
+Courses range from Business Studies to Accounting to Business Management.
 Many courses now offer an industrial placement year which can prepare pupils for a life in business.